-It's been a month and a bit since I came to my site here in the scorching sun of Maluwa village, Phalombe.
-Yes scorching sun, the kind that heats up the bare dusty road and burns your feet.
-Literally burns your feet.
-The kind that has my host mother, Miss Kanjo, and I dripping of sweat and drinking gallons of water everyday in an effort to keep cool.
-But I didn't let that get in the way of knowing my community and it definitely didn't hold the community back from keeping me busy.
+It’s been a month and a bit since I came to my site in the scorching sun of Maluwa village, Phalombe.
+Yes scorching sun, the kind that heats the bare dusty road and burns your feet.
+Burns your feet.
+The kind that has my host mother, Miss Kanjo, and me dripping with sweat and drinking gallons of water every day to keep cool.
+But I didn’t let that get in the way of knowing my community and it didn’t hold the community back from keeping me busy.

-A week later I went to visit the women's business group in Mwanga (a neighboring village within my site).
+A week later I went to visit the women’s business group in Mwanga (a neighboring village within my site).
 I was so psyched!
-I couldn't wait to learn all about their wine business, how they make it and how it fares in their community.
-I found it really cool how they make their wine using bananas, water, lemons, yeast and sugar, without any using machines.
+I couldn’t wait to learn all about their wine business, how they make it, and how it fares in their community.
+I found it cool how they make their wine using bananas, water, lemons, yeast, and sugar, without any machines.
 How cool is that?!!
-Now I'm looking forward to seeing how they actually make it!
+Now I’m looking forward to seeing how they make it!
 Minus the hot road that burnt the bottom of my left foot.
-I bet you're wondering how that happened.
-Long story short, the straps of my sandal cut and I had to walk some distance before I found a kabaza (bicycle taxi) to take me back to my hosts house.
+I bet you’re wondering how that happened.
+Long story short, the straps of my sandal cut and I had to walk some distance before I found a kabaza (bicycle taxi) to take me back to my host’s house.

 Okay so that aside, I have been doing a whole load of other things.
-I've been helping out with a Nursery school building project that has been funded by Village X (CorpsAfrica's partner organization at present).
+I’ve been helping out with a Nursery school building project that has been funded by Village X (CorpsAfrica’s partner organization at present).
 The project should be done by the second week of April.
-I've also been volunteering at Chisugulu Community Day Secondary School (it's very close by my hosts house-she's the schools' headmistress) with my first task as an invigilator.
-I've always wanted to do that, so that was exciting.
+I’ve also been volunteering at Chisugulu Community Day Secondary School (it’s very close to my hosts house she’s the school’s headmistress) with my first task as an invigilator.
+I’ve always wanted to do that, so that was exciting.